The top 9 skills employers look for

 9. Continuous learning and professional development

-While it’s worth building a wide range of skills, it’s also important to focus on skills that are specifically relevant to your line of work.
+While it’s worth building a wide range of professional skills, it’s also important to focus on skills that are specifically relevant to your line of work.
 Some industries see more change than others, so it’s up to you to determine how to keep your skills up to date with industry demands.

 Continued professional growth is one way to ensure your skills are relevant.
 It’s also important for advancing your career and adapting to evolving trends in the workforce at large.
 There are different strategies you can use to stay on top of important changes, including: